farirpgs/fari-app/lib/srds/fate-core.md

 - **A character sheet**, one per player, and some extra paper for note-taking.
 We’ll talk about what’s on the character sheet below.
 (GMs, any important characters you play might have a character sheet also.)

 - **Fate dice**, at least four, preferably four per person.
 Fate dice are a special kind of six-sided dice that are marked on two sides with a plus symbol (+), two with a minus symbol (-), and two sides are blank (0).
 You can get these dice from many hobby and game stores, often under their original name, Fudge dice.
 (For Fate’s purposes we’ll continue to call them Fate dice, but call them whatever you like!)
 Evil Hat offer Fate dice for sale at www.evilhat.com.

+> ### Alternatives to Fate Dice
+>
-  ​ The Deck of Fate is an alternative to Fate dice that is available from Evil Hat.
+> ​The Deck of Fate is an alternative to Fate dice that is available from Evil Hat.
 It’s a deck of cards that mimics the probability of Fate dice, and is designed to be used in the same way Fate dice are.
+>

-  If you don’t want to use Fate dice, you don’t have to—any set of regular six-sided dice will work.
+> If you don’t want to use Fate dice, you don’t have to—any set of regular six-sided dice will work.
 If you’re using regular dice, you read 5 or 6 as +, 1 or 2 as -, and 3 or 4 as 0.

 - **Tokens to represent fate points.** Poker chips, glass beads, or anything similar will work.
 You’ll want to have at least thirty or more of these on hand, just to make sure you have enough for any given game.
 You can use pencil marks on your character sheet in lieu of tokens, but physical tokens add a little more fun.
 - **Index cards.** These are optional, but we find they’re very handy for recording aspects during play.